jubeiargh/n8n-nodes-finlight/README.md

 ## Usage

-1. Register your n8n webhook URL in the Finlight dashboard.
+1. Register your n8n webhook URL in the finlight dashboard.
-2. Use the `Finlight Webhook Trigger` node in your flow.
+2. Use the `finlight Webhook Trigger` node in your flow.
-3. Optionally validate payloads with HMAC SHA256 signatures.

 ## Development